M-2499/Data_Movie_Analytics/README.md

 ## Analysis and Visualization

 - **Python for Data Manipulation and Analysis:**
   - We utilized Python, along with popular data science libraries such as Pandas and NumPy, for data manipulation, analysis, and model building.
-The Jupyter Notebook (`analysis.ipynb`) contains our Python-based analysis.
+The Jupyter Notebooks (movie_prediction_model-checkpoint.ipynb`) contains our Python-based analysis.

 - **Tableau for Visualizations:**
   - Tableau was employed for creating interactive and insightful visualizations based on the analyzed data.
 You can explore our Tableau visualizations [here](https://public.tableau.com/app/profile/joel.johnson6608/viz/Group1FinalProject_17011356172600/Movies?publish=yes).